p-martinho/Enumeration/README.md

 The [Mapperly](https://github.com/riok/mapperly) is a source generator for generating object mappings.
 To map objects that have properties of type `Enumeration` or `EnumerationDynamic` with __Mapperly__, you need to implement the mapping in the object mapper.

-The NuGet package `PMart.Enumeration.Mappers` provides a set of [mappers](./src/Enumeration.Mappers) that can be used in __Mapperly__ mappers, without the need to implement manually the mapping.
+The NuGet package `PMart.Enumeration.Mappers` provides a set of [mappers](./src/Enumeration.Mappers) that can be used in __Mapperly__ mappers, without the need to implement the mapping manually.

 In this example, we have a source object that is mapped to a destination object, which requires mapping from `Enumeration` to `string` (from `CommunicationType` to `string`) and between different types of `Enumeration` (from `CommunicationType` to `OtherCommunicationType`):